aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 The Mac app was a bigger issue, in a way I didn’t expect: SwiftUI animations run very poorly on macOS 11 (I have not done performance testing on macOS 12).
 My eventual solution was to abandon my “native” macOS app and switch to a Catalyst app, where animations run great! 🤷🏻‍♂️

 So my advice for animation-heavy SwiftUI Mac apps is to consider Catalyst.
-This may not be a good trade-off for many apps — you can’t use `.toolbar` to make Mac toolbars, you have no access to `.commands` to make menus or `Settings` to make a Preferences window — but for whatever reason, SwiftUI animations run much, *much* better in Catalyst apps.
+This may not be a good trade-off for many apps — you can’t use `.toolbar` to make Mac toolbars, and you have no access to macOS-only APIs like `.commands` or `Settings` — but for whatever reason, SwiftUI animations run much, *much* better in Catalyst apps.

 ## Learn more